 Harold T. Shapiro Postdoctoral Research Associate in Bioethics

-The Shapiro Research Associate spends from one to three years at Princeton conducting research and teaching the equivalent of one course each year.
-He or she participates in the Ira W. DeCamp Seminar in Bioethics and is invited to participate in other activities of the University Center for Human Values, including a year-long research seminar for visiting fellows and Center faculty.
+The Shapiro Fellow will spend from one to three years at Princeton conducting research and teaching the equivalent of one course each year (subject to sufficient enrollments and approval by the Dean of the Faculty).
+He or she will participate in the Ira W. DeCamp Seminar in Bioethics and will be invited to participate in other activities of the University Center for Human Values including a year-long research seminar for visiting fellows and Center faculty.

-Applicants must have completed all the requirements for the Ph.D., M.D., or other equivalent doctoral degree by the start of the appointment and must not have held the degree for more than three years.
+Applicants must have completed all the requirements for the Ph.D., M.D., or other equivalent doctoral degree by September 1 of the first year of the appointment and must not have held the degree for more than three years by the start of the appointment.
 An applicant may have a background in any area of ethical studies, not necessarily in bioethics.
 However, the proposed research plan should be related to the field of bioethics.

-Applications are evaluated on the basis of the applicant's previous accomplishments and the promise of the proposed research project in bioethics.
-The capacity to contribute to the University's teaching program is also taken into account.
+Applications will be evaluated on the basis of the applicant’s previous accomplishments and the promise of the proposed research project in bioethics.
+The capacity to contribute to the University’s teaching program will also be taken into account.

 Term of Appointment

-The term of the appointment is one year, with the possibility of extension for up to two further years.
+The term of the fellowship is one year, beginning September 1, with the possibility of renewal for up to two additional years pending satisfactory performance.
+Appointment will be made to the rank of Postdoctoral Research Associate; the Shapiro Fellow will also carry the title of Lecturer when s/he is teaching.
 Princeton University offers competitive salary and employee benefits.

 We are not accepting applications for the Shapiro Postdoc in Bioethics for the 2016-17 academic year.